machinetranslate/machinetranslate.org/events/wmt19.md

 ### News translation

-The winner systems are listed according to their [average score and average z-score](wmt.md#average-score-and-average-z-score).
+The winner systems were listed according to their [average score and average z-score](wmt.md#average-score-and-average-z-score).

 #### → English

-The results are determined through human evaluation featuring monolingual [direct assessment](wmt.md#direct-assessment) without document context.
+The results were determined with a monolingual [direct assessment](wmt.md#direct-assessment) without document context.

 | Language pair | System | Average score | Average z-score |
 | --- | --- | --- | --- |